A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Cartesian framework

-We denote by $\prescript{(\nu;\ell;q)}{}{C}$ the path matrix from ref.~\citep{ICTdecomposition}.
-Its role is essentially to serve as the transformation matrix between Cartesian tensors and spherical tensors; likewise, its inverse matrix $C^{\mathrm{T}}$ can also be constructed.
-The path matrix is generated according to the parentage scheme through chain-like contractions with CG coefficients followed by normalization and ICTD matrix is defined as:
+We denote the path matrix~\cite{ICTdecomposition} by $\prescript{(\nu;\ell;q)}{}{C}$.
+Its role is to serve as the transformation matrix between Cartesian tensors and spherical tensors.
+Correspondingly, its inverse transformation can be constructed through the transpose matrix $\prescript{(\nu;\ell;q)}{}{C^{T}}$.
+In particular, for the special case with $\mathrm{rank}=\mathrm{weight}$, we abbreviate the path matrix as $\prescript{(\ell)}{}{C}$.
+Its matrix elements are denoted by $\prescript{(\ell)}{}{C}_{mM}$, where the Cartesian index $m$ runs over the $3^\ell$ Cartesian tensor components, while the spherical index $M$ runs over the $2\ell+1$ spherical tensor components.
+The path matrix is generated according to the parentage scheme through chain-like contractions with CG coefficients followed by normalization, and the ICTD matrix is defined as:

-In this work, we present the most intuitive Cartesian-space interpretation of the Cartesian-3j symbol.
-Given two irreducible Cartesian tensors, $\prescript{(\ell_1;\ell_1;1)}{}{\mathrm{T}}$ and $\prescript{(\ell_2;\ell_2;1)}{}{\mathrm{T}}$, their tensor product decomposes into a direct sum of irreducible Cartesian tensors whose weights ($\ell_3$) satisfy $|\ell_1 - \ell_2| \leq \ell_3 \leq \ell_1 + \ell_2$.
-However, Cartesian tensors with different weights are naturally mixed together, unlike the case for STP, whose components remain naturally separated, which prevents us from directly performing TP/TC and linear operations.
-Therefore, the ICTP can be understood as follows: we first form the RTP of the inputs, then apply the ICTD matrix to extract the corresponding irreducible components.
-Next, we perform a basis transformation on all available irreducible parts; afterward, within the spherical framework, we apply an additional basis transformation so that all irreducible components satisfy $\text{weight} = \text{rank}$.
-Thus, the Cartesian-3j can be written as

-We find that after performing the RTP, Cartesian tensors of weight $l_3$ (nonzero element) may contain more than one multiplicity.
-However, after converting them to spherical tensors, they turn out to be linearly dependent.
-Therefore, following the parentage scheme order, we select the first occurrence of $\ell_3$, which differs by at most a constant factor.
-A more thorough analysis of the associated normalization and a rigorous justification of this choice requires further investigation.